cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] New pages have been added to .pa11yci file so that they will be tested with our automated accessibility testing
 - [ ] Checked keyboard navigability
 - [ ] Tested general usability, landmarks, page header structure, and links with a screen reader (such as Voiceover or ANDI)
-- [ ] Add at least 1 designer as PR reviewer

 ### As a code reviewer, I have

 #### Reviewed, tested, and left feedback about the changes

 - [ ] Pulled this branch locally and tested it
+- [ ] Verified code meets code standards and comments if any standards above are not satisfied
-- [ ] Reviewed this code and left comments
+- [ ] Reviewed this code and left comments.
+Indicate if comments must be addressed before code is merged.
 - [ ] Checked that all code is adequately covered by tests
-- [ ] Made it clear which comments need to be addressed before this work is merged
-- [ ] If any model was updated to modify/add/delete columns, makemigrations was ran and the associated migrations file has been commited.
+- [ ] If any model was updated to modify/add/delete columns, verified migrations can be run with `makemigrations`.

-#### Ensured code standards are met (Code reviewer)

-- [ ] All new functions and methods are commented using plain language
-- [ ] Interactions with external systems are wrapped in try/except
-- [ ] Error handling exists for unusual or missing values
-- [ ] (Rarely needed) Did dependency updates in Pipfile also get changed in requirements.txt?

 #### Validated user-facing changes as a developer